open-life-science/open-life-science.github.io/ols-speaker-guide.md

 -   These notes will be available for all our participants for future reference.

--   You are welcome to contribute to the notes from your session - a link for which will be shared with you.
+-   You are welcome to contribute to the notes from your session.

 Cohort call speakers
 --------------------